-The single point analysis interface also allows creating a regional analysis, or multi-point analysis which involves repeating an accessibility calculation for every location in a regular grid (See Spatial resolution).
+The single point analysis interface also allows creating a regional analysis, which involves repeating calculations (e.g. accessibility to multiple destination opportunity layers) for a specified batch of origin points.

 Once a regional analysis is complete, it can be viewed by selecting it from the drop-down menu, which will take you to the regional analysis view.